-At \$50,655,794, the Planning and Programming program is 38% of the budget.
-Major changes to the Program budget tasks include the Regional Transit Planning budget decreased by \$520,971 for the removal of the REAP capital enhancement projects offset by the increase for the countywide radio project.
-Although the Transportation Development Act budget had an increase in annual receipts, the carry-in balance was lower than the prior year with a net effect of a decrease of \$1.4 million passed through to local agencies.
-Capital expenditures are found within the Regional Transit Planning budget at \$1.57 million Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.
+At \$51,636,959, the Planning and Programming program is 33% of the budget.
+Major changes to the Program budget tasks include the Regional Transit Planning budget decreased by \$1.2 million due to lower consultant costs the Short-Range Transit Plan (SRTP) to be completed by the end of this fiscal year; this is offset by higher costs for radio equipment and an increase to the Free Fare Programs.
+The TDA Administration budget decreased \$1.1 million due to a lower Article 3 carryover balance.
+Capital expenditures are found within the Regional Transit Planning budget at \$2.78 million Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.